 Although they may open back up this summer, it's impossible to tell what their plans will be or how the pandemic will impact this activity.

-11. Go to Boston Harborfest
+10. Go to Boston Harborfest

-Throughout the whole week leading up to and after Independence Day, Boston celebrates its rich American history with a variety of fun events.
+Throughout the week leading up to and after Independence Day, Boston celebrates its rich American history with a variety of fun events.

 For more details, make sure to read the Boston Harborfest schedule.